Bergen-Belsen concentration camp: Treatment of prisoners and deaths in the camp

 Current estimates put the number of prisoners who passed through the concentration camp during its period of operation from 1943 to 1945 at around 120,000.
 Due to the destruction of the camp's files by the SS, not even half of them, around 55,000, are known by name.
 As mentioned above, treatment of prisoners by the SS varied between individual sections of the camp, with the inmates of the exchange camp generally being better treated than other prisoners, at least initially.
 However, in October 1943 the SS selected 1,800 men and women from the Sonderlager ("special camp"), Jews from Poland who held passports from Latin American countries.
 Since the governments of these nations mostly refused to honour the passports, these people had lost their value to the regime.
 Under the pretext of sending them to a fictitious "Lager Bergau", the SS had them transported to Auschwitz-Birkenau, where they were sent directly to the gas chambers and murdered.
 In February and May 1944 another 350 prisoners from the "special camp" were sent to Auschwitz.
 Thus, out of the total of 14,600 prisoners in the exchange camp, at least 3,550 died, more than 1,400 of them at Belsen, and around 2,150 at Auschwitz.

 In the Männerlager (the male section of the "recovery camp"), inmates suffered even more from lack of care, malnourishment, disease and mistreatment by the guards.
 Thousands of them died.
 In the summer of 1944, at least 200 men were murdered by orders of the SS by being injected with phenol.

-There were no gas chambers at Bergen-Belsen, since the mass-murders took place in the camps further east.
+There were no gas chambers at Bergen-Belsen, since the mass murders took place in the camps further east.
 Nevertheless, current estimates put the number of deaths at Belsen at more than 50,000 Jews, Czechs, Poles, anti-Nazi Christians, homosexuals, and Roma and Sinti (Gypsies).
-Among them was Czech painter and writer Josef Čapek (estimated to be in April 1945).
-He had coined the word robot, popularised by his brother Karel Čapek.
+Among them were French Resistance member Jean Maurice Paul Jules de Noailles, the 6th Duke of Ayen (on April 14, 1945), and Czech painter and writer Josef Čapek (estimated to be in April 1945), who had coined the word robot, popularised by his brother Karel Čapek.

 The rate at which inmates died at Belsen accelerated notably after the mass transport of prisoners from other camps began in December 1944.
 From 1943 to the end of 1944 around 3,100 died.
 From January to mid-April 1945 this rose to around 35,000.
 Another 14,000 died after liberation between April 15 and the end of June 1945, in the Bergen-Belsen displaced persons camp under British authority.

 After the war, there were allegations that the camp (or possibly a section of it), was "of a privileged nature", compared to others.
 A lawsuit filed by the Jewish community in Thessaloniki against 55 alleged collaborators claims that 53 of them were sent to Bergen-Belsen "as a special favor" granted by the Germans.